Click here to pin this tutorial on how to make a duct tape pouch.

 The seal doesn’t need to be an inch long, so pick up your scissors and trim it off, leaving about an eighth of an inch of seal in place.
 You can easily feel where there is a double layer of duct tape versus just one layer and know where to snip.

 Take a small section of tape the width of your tube or a little longer and place half of it over the bottom of your tube.
 Curl it over the bottom to create more protection for your bottom seal.

 Trim the excess from the sides, and you’re finished with the main portion of the project.
 Nothing is falling out of this pouch!

 Next up is creating the lid for your pouch so that nothing falls out accidentally – and it’s more discreet because no one can see in!
 For this, you will use the main portion of your pouch that you just created as a guide.

 Tear off a section of tape a little longer than the circumference of your pouch – no need to be exact.
 Wrap it gently around your pouch near the top of it so that it is loose but not gappy.

 Do the same with a second layer of duct tape, layering it about halfway down the first inside out piece of duct tape, then slide your new roll off the pouch base.

 Use two more pieces of duct tape to cover the second tube, again lining up one layer with the “top” so that there is one end with excess duct tape you can use to make a seal the same way you did for the main portion of the pouch.
 I laid my duct tape out horizontally for this piece because it was more fun to have my pattern going in different directions, but line it up the way you want it to look.

 Think you’re ready to learn how to make a duct tape pouch?
-If you’ve a visual learner, I also made a video tutorial sharing how I created these for the Poise Impressa I picked up at CVS.
+If you’ve a visual learner, I also made a video tutorial sharing how I created these.
 Check it out below to see exactly what I did in each step.